FDMediagroep/fd-cypress-recorder/README.md

 Note: `a` and `button` already have click handlers so this menu-item would cause a double interaction entry.
 You can easily remove the double interaction through the plugin popup `Show events` view.

 #### Enter text
-This allows you to enter text into standard text fields.
+This allows you to enter text into text fields.
+The field must have focus in order for this to work correctly.
-Note: Non-standard text fields are not supported.

 #### Hover
 Triggers the mouse `hover` interaction.